Is the LA River Recreation Zone managed by the MRCA open for 2024?

-Where is the Los Angeles River Recreation Zone?
+Where is the LA River Recreation Zone?

 The MRCA administers two recreation zones, each in part of the river where it has a soft bottom and natural habitat and wildlife flourishes.